Crucial Differences in the Mechanism of Action of Cell Transplantation and (Chemical) Drug Therapy

 You should be aware that there are two schools of medical thought in the field of BCRO type cell transplantation today:

 According to the German school, cell transplant's combination(s) used for the treatment of complications of type 1 diabetes mellitus is different from that used for a patient with complications of type 2 diabetes mellitus.

-A patient with complications of type 2 diabetes mellitus can be successfully treated by cell transplantation also(!), with the exception of significantly obese patients in whom the treatment of obesity has been repeatedly unsuccessful.
+A patient with complications of type 2 diabetes mellitus can be successfully treated by fetal cell transplantation also(!), with the exception of significantly obese patients in whom the treatment of obesity has been repeatedly unsuccessful.

 The German school does agree with the U.S. school in some clinical situations, such as for example in cases where the patient is a small child that just became ill with type 1 diabetes mellitus: the treatment by implanting of pancreatic islet cells only would be perfectly adequate here.

 BCRO clinical method of cell transplantation based on the German school requires that the treatment be 'individualized' by 'tailoring' the combination of cell transplants to a specific disease of a specific patient.

 Under the Oath of Hippocrates physicians should treat their patients the best way they know how.

 When the disease(s) of a specific patient requires and responds to drugs of chemical origin, he should be treated that way, when patient's disease(s) requires and responds to fetal cell transplantation, there should be no hesitation to use such a treatment, and when a combination of both is necessary, so be it.